particle-iot/docs/src/content/reference/device-os/firmware.md

 later re-enables updates by calling `System.enableUpdates()`, or when updates are force enabled from the cloud, or when the device is restarted.

-`System.updatesPending()`Indicates if there is a firmware update pending that was not delivered to the device while updates were disabled.
-When an update is pending, the `firmware_update_pending` system event is emitted and the `System.updatesPending()` function returns `true`.
+In addition, a cloud-side system event will be emitted when a pending OTA update is queued, `particle/device/updates/pending` with a data value of `true`.

 | Version | Self service customers | Standard Product | Enterprise Product |
 | ------- | ---------------------- | ---------------- |------------------- |